litaotju/litaotju.github.io/_posts/2020-03-27-Optimizing Python - A long journey.md

 TODO: insert cython link as bg.

+- Why the cython extension works ?
+The numpy `universal` function protocal?

+- Numpy native extension protocal directly ??
+  The code is ugly and cost much more than cython.

+TODO: add one example on how the cython works faster than the just numpy.
 Conclusion: cython works for us, since many the numpy `umath` routine can be fused together to enhance the cache locality.
+Fusion works on CPU for memory bound functions.
 I am seeing very good results on using cython.

 #### Use Intel Distributed Python